arkency/posts/posts/2021-01-18-10x-developer-destructured.md

 <!-- AKA 10x Developer Dissected -->
 <!-- AKA Constituents of a 10x Developer -->

+Everyone has heard of mythical _10x developers_.
+Do they exist?
+Recruiters want to hire them.
+Developers mostly think it's not them.
+But:

+10x = x + x + x + x + x + x + x + x + x + x

+Are all the `x`'s about coding?
+What makes someone averagely 10x efficient at work?
+Here are some of my ideas:

-TODO: it's just a brain dump so far, need to adjust according to actual relevance
+**TODO: it's just a brain dump so far, need to adjust according to actual relevance.**

 ## Communication